GLOBAL MARKETS-World shares rally as China offers markets a hand

 The help was needed given profits at China's industrial firms fell 6.7% in July from a year earlier, extending this year's slump to a seventh month.

-In addition, China Evergrande Group 3333.HK lost as much as 80% of its market value on Monday after its shares resumed trading in a crucial step for the world's most indebted property firm as it seeks to restructure its offshore debt.
+In addition, China Evergrande Group 3333.HK lost as much as 80% of its market value on Monday after its shares resumed trading - a key step for the world's most indebted property firm as it seeks to restructure its offshore debt.

 Foreign investors continued to flee from Chinese stocks, offloading a net 8 billion yuan ($1.10 billion), according to data from the Hong Kong Stock Exchange.